Weak Galerkin finite element method for second order problems on curvilinear polytopal meshes with Lipschitz continuous

-The mesh $\mathcal{T}_h$ is composed of shape regular curvilinear polygons or polyhedrons having edges or faces which are parts of $\partial \Omega$ or $\Gamma$.
-And there is no element cross $\Gamma$.
+The mesh $\mathcal{T}_h$ contains shape-regular curvilinear polygons or polyhedrons which have edges or faces as parts of $\partial \Omega$ or $\Gamma$, and there is no element cross $\Gamma$.
 Here we use the same weak Galerkin finite element schemes as in Section \ref{wgfem-scheme}.
 For any $v\in V_h,$ the weak gradient of $v$ is defined on each element $D$ by \eqref{wg2}, respectively.
-And for any $u,v\in V_h$, the bilinear form is defined as
+For any $u,v\in V_h$, the bilinear form is defined by $b_{h}(u,v)$

 The stabilization term is:

 A numerical solution for \eqref{interface-eq} can be obtained by seeking $u_h =(u_0,u_b)\in V^0_h$ such that